 These are the absolute highlights!
 If you only have three days, this is the perfect tour package.
-You will see the most important places of the Sacred Valley with all of its treasures to discover and the most fascinating archeological sites, then hike the Short Inca Trail to Machu Picchu!
+Hiking the Short Inca Trail to Machu Picchu, you get to discover the Sacred Valley´s treasures and its most fascinating archeological sites.
 Walk in the footsteps of the Inca to arrive at Machu Picchu through the Sun Gate.
 On the Inca Trail you visit the astonishing Wiñay Wayna on your way to Machu Picchu!

 Sacred Valley & Short Inca Trail Package to Machu Picchu – ITINERARY

 DAY 1: SACRED VALLEY OF THE INCAS (Pisac + Moray + Salt mines )

 Mirador of Taray